Students from Erasmus School of Economics

 For more information regarding a request for dispensation please see the handout 'Request for dispensation admission (pre-)master' (pdf).

-You do not need to upload your Study Progress Overview, but it is an application requirement to ensure it is accurate and up to date.
+You must include an up to date download of your Study Progress Overview.
+It is the responsibility of the applicant to ensure it is accurate and up to date.
 An incorrect Study Progress Overview will result in an incomplete application.

 If you have not yet obtained all your credits at the time of application, you are still allowed to apply if you expect to receive all your credits.
 Your application will be placed on hold until all your final grades have been published.
 Once this has happened, the Examination Board will assess your application and inform you of the outcome before the start of the academic year.